Frequently Asked Questions

 Daily Schedule Overview:

-• Bus 15: Runs between Estonia and Sõjamäe, stopping at Dvigatel.
+- Bus 15 – Runs between Estonia and Sõjamäe, with a stop at Valukoja.

-• Elron Train: Stops at Ülemiste jaam, which is a short walk from the school.
+- Elron Train – Stops at Ülemiste Jaam, which is just a short walk from the school.

 Here you can find more information.